lawrencegripper/azure-aks-terraform/Readme.md

 ```
 5. Download the Kuberentes provider by running `boostrap_linux.sh` (or mac, windows)
-4. Run `terraform init` then `terraform plan` to see what will be created... finally if it looks good run `terraform apply` to create your cluster
+4. Run `terraform init` then `terraform plan -var-file=variables.tfvars` to see what will be created... finally if it looks good run `terraform apply -var-file=variables.tfvars` to create your cluster

 ## Notes/FAQ